You Can Get It

-"You Can Get It" is a song by German Eurodance project Maxx, released in September 1994 as the third single from their debut album, To the Maxximum (1994).
-The single peaked at number 21 in the United Kingdom, number 19 on the UK Dance Singles Chart, and number 13 in Finland.
-On the Eurochart Hot 100, "You Can Get It" reached number 31.
-The accompanying music video was filmed at Hotel Gellért, a spa hotel located in Budapest, Hungary.
+"You Can Get It" is a song by German Eurodance project Maxx, released by Blow Up and Intercord in September 1994 as the third single from the project's debut album, To the Maxximum (1994).
+The song peaked at number 21 in the United Kingdom, number 19 on the UK Dance Singles Chart, and number 13 in Finland.
+On the Eurochart Hot 100 and the European Dance Radio Chart, "You Can Get It" reached number 31 and 18.
+The accompanying music video for the song was filmed at Heroes' Square and Hotel Gellért, a spa hotel located in Budapest, Hungary.

 Critical reception

 James Hamilton from Music Weeks RM Dance Update described "You Can Get It" as a "catchy girls chanted and ragga guy rapped thunderous almost jungle tempo though cheesy 145.7 bpm Euro pounder".
+Jordan Paramor from Smash Hits wrote, "It shouts 2 Unlimited, it screams techno, and it's bound to be a hot favourite down Club Cheese of a Saturday night."